dmerejkowsky/blog/content/post/2017-09-17-why-you-should-try-tdd.md

             self._rec_get_elements(res, group.includes)
 ```

-After which I was concerned that there may be non-existing groups inside the `include`, so I wrote a test I thought would fail:
+After which I was concerned that there may be non-existing groups inside the `includes`, so I wrote a test I thought would fail:

 ```python
 def test_unknown_include():